context-hub/docs/docs/advanced/smart-context-requesting.md

 ## Conclusion

-The combination of Context Generator's inline configuration and LLMs creates a powerful workflow that drastically improves the efficiency of code assistance, troubleshooting, and development guidance.
+The combination of **CTX**'s inline configuration and LLMs creates a powerful workflow that drastically improves the efficiency of code assistance, troubleshooting, and development guidance.
 By enabling LLMs to request precise context, you eliminate the need for lengthy explanations and manual code searching, leading to faster and more accurate solutions.